luscoma/pyRazor/README.md

     <div>
       This this element would be rendered in place of the body directive
     </div>
+    <div>Really @@body stands for anything not in a section</div>

-pyRazor also defines the `@render` directive to directly render another template inline into the current template.
+pyRazor also defines the `@tmpl` directive to directly render another template inline into the current template.
 This is the opposite of wrap and is useful for creating and rendering reusable components into a parent template.
 Unlike the `@wrap` directive the `@render` directive renders the specified template at the current position passing in an optional model and view.data:

-    @render ../some/temp.late
-    @render ../some/temp.late model.someOtherModel
-    @render ../some/temp.late model.someOtherModel customViewData
-    @render "../some/template with/spaces.txt"
+    @tmpl("../some/temp.late")
+    @tmpl("../some/temp.late",model.someOtherModel)
+    @tmpl("../some/temp.late",model.someOtherModel,customViewData)

 ### Text output
 All razor output that is printed is automagically html-escaped.
 If for some reason this is not what you want add an ! immediately following the @ symbol to indicate that escaping should not be performed: